pivotal/docs-tap/install.md

 |Tanzu Application Platform GUI|`tap_gui`|
 |Learning Center|`learningcenter`|

-For information about package-specific configuration, see [Install components](install-components.md).
+For information about package-specific configuration, see [Installing individual packages](install-components.md).

 For example, to identify the SSH secret keys for Supply Chain Basic, you can run: